jestjs/jest/docs/Webpack.md

 :::tip

-Keep in mind that a transformer only runs once per file unless the file has changed.

-If you wish to use `babel-jest` transformer alongside with additional code preprocessors, `babel-jest` must be included in the object explicitly:
+Remember to include the default `babel-jest` transformer explicitly, if you wish to use it alongside with additional code preprocessors:

 ```json
 "transform": {